www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 * Issue number: [\#37](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/37)
 # Task Description
-Exemplary solve the sport lesson assignment problem from Martins Avots's master thesis, in order to extend the programs modelling and optimization capabilities.
+Exemplary solve the sport lesson assignment problem from Martins Avots's master thesis, in order to extend the programs modelling, optimization capabilities and usability.

 Thereby make the project usable as a service by multiple users at once.
 A platform supporting many different optimization problems out of hand seems to be crippled,